My friend Nick sent me an image of an everting sphere.

-Note how the sphere becomes a torus midway through the eversion.
+Note how the sphere becomes a shell-like torus midway through the eversion.

 Note how we human beings are such that we can view reality from an inner first-person and outer third-person and experiences at once a metaphysical behind and a metaphysical beyond.